zatserkl/donation-analytics-project/README.md

 A Method to select and other remarks.

-The number of repeat donors should be much smaller than the total number of donors (-- Investigate this), so the list of repeat donors should be checked first.
+The number of repeat donors should be much smaller than the total number of donors (-- investigate this), so the list of repeat donors should be checked first.

 # Introduction